 Approve the journal.

-Create the tax register journal for 4 month of 2019 year.
-Calculate all registers.
-In the Deferrals register, you can see the same line as in the Deferrals register for 3 month, only in the Amount of months field instead of 1.00 there will be 2.00.
+Create the tax register journal for four months of the 2019 calendar year, and calculate all the registers.
+In the Deferrals register, you should see the same line that you saw in the Deferrals register for three months.
+However, the Amount of months field will be set to 2.00 instead of 1.00.

-Example of automatic deferral creation by using a periodic task
+Example: Deferrals are automatically created by using a periodic task

-Go to General ledger > Deferrals setup > Value models.
-Verify that the following value models and deferrals groups are created:
+Go to General ledger > Deferrals setup > Value models, and verify that the following value models and deferral groups are created.